 As part of our Patient Safety Program, we want to teach you how to decrease the risks common in hospitals and health care settings.
 You can help make this a safer stay by following the guidelines below.

-All UC San Diego Health System employees must wear a photo identification (ID) badge.
+All UC San Diego Health employees must wear a photo identification (ID) badge.
 If someone speaks with you and you do not see an ID badge, ask to see it.
-If the person does not show you a UC San Diego Health System ID badge, tell a nurse right away.
+If the person does not show you a UC San Diego Health ID badge, tell a nurse right away.

 You will be given an ID wristband to wear that has important information about you.
 Wear this ID wristband at all times.
 All caregivers must check this information before giving any medicine or treatment.
 You may also see staff using a bar-coding machine as a special double-check.
 If you do not see the person checking your ID wristband, speak up and ask them if they have.
 Also, if your band is removed, falls off or starts to bother you, please tell your nurse right away.